Contact us

 • specialist midwifery

-We work alongside the Specialist Perinatal Mental Health Team who also provide care for women and birthing people during the perinatal period.
+We work as part of the Specialist Perinatal Mental Health Team who also provide care for women and birthing people during the perinatal period.

-Download our Perinatal Loss and Trauma Team information leaflet (PDF, 407 KB)
+Download our Perinatal Loss and Trauma Team information leaflet (PDF, 227 KB).

 Who do we help?

-We offer evidence-based psychological assessment and interventions to women and birthing people who are experiencing moderate to severe mental health difficulties due to difficult or complicated maternity, reproductive or pregnancy or birth experiences.
+We offer evidence-based psychological assessment and interventions to women and birthing people who are experiencing moderate to severe mental health difficulties due to difficult or traumatic maternity, pregnancy or birth experiences.

-Some examples of our main areas of work are as follows:
+Some examples of our main areas of work include:

-• loss of a pregnancy or baby (including fertility loss, miscarriage at any stage, termination of pregnancy, stillbirth or neonatal loss)
+• loss of a pregnancy or baby (including miscarriage, stillbirth or neonatal loss)

 • pregnancy or birth related trauma